Adjusted Connections I: Differential Cocycles for Principal Groupoid Bundles with Connection: Examples

 for all $\mu, \nu \in \Gamma(\frg)$ and $V \in \mathfrak{X}(M)$.
 Thus, it is straightforward to check that we have

 for all $\mu, \nu \in \Gamma(\frg)$ and $V, W \in \mathfrak{X}(M)$, where $\psi^!\zeta$ denotes the pullback of $\zeta$ as a form, not as a section.
 In particular,

 This finishes the proof. \end{proof}

 \begin{remark} We assume that $\psi$ is a submersion so that $\frX(N)$ is generated by projectable vector fields.
 The proof thus canonically extends to all $\psi$ with this property on $\frX(N)$, for example, the proof also works for constant $\psi$.
-Assuming the existence of projectable generators can certainly be relaxed to a more general assumption: observe that the proof works for any smooth map $\psi$, if $\scG$ is a Lie group bundle.
-That is, even more general, the proof works for $\psi$ admitting generators $\caV$ of $\frX(N)$ such that $\left[ \rho_{\frk}\left(\psi^*\nu\right), \caV \right]$ are projectable vector fields for all $\nu \in \Gamma(\frg)$. \end{remark}
+Thus, assuming the existence of projectable generators can certainly be relaxed to a more general assumption: observe that the existence of an action already implies that $\psi$ is a submersion by Eq.~\eqref{eq:psiAnchorMorph}, if $\scG$ is a transitive groupoid.
+Even more general, the proof works for $\psi$ admitting generators $\caV$ of $\frX(N)$ such that